SteezyE/game-of-life/README.md

-# Game of Life Projekt
+# Game of Life Project